tokkonopapa/WordPress-IP-Geo-Block/README.md

     If you checked this option, all settings will be removed when this plugin is uninstalled for clean uninstalling.

+#### Using with IP2Location WordPress Plugins

+After installing IP2Location WordPress Plugins, this plugin should be once deactivated and then activated.

 ### Requirement:

 - WordPress 3.1+